 - app with accompanying resources for children and families

-- the Church House Publishing Booklet, available by late September, along with other shareable print resources (free mailing to clergy).
+- the Church House Publishing Booklet, along with other shareable print resources (free mailing to clergy).

 Daily Advent reflections will be also available Monday to Saturday for those who want them via the app with audio.
 The content will explore the Advent Morning Prayer readings from Matthew’s Gospel and feature content from Reflections for Daily Prayer by Stephen Cottrell and Guli Francis-Dehqani.
-The Church House Publishing booklet Reflections for Advent 2021 will be available by the end of August, with content also shared free digitally including audio
+The Church House Publishing booklet Reflections for Advent 2021 is also available.

 National online services for Advent and Christmas